Sometimes you look at your own website and wonder, Is this a good site?

 Depending on your site’s size, using a content delivery network can help increase performance significantly.

 28. Has Content on the Site Been Optimized for Targeted Keyword Phrases?

 It is usually easy to identify when a site has been properly optimized for targeted keyword phrases.

-They almost always stick out like a sore thumb if they are not well-optimized.
+Keywords tend to stick out like a sore thumb if they are not used naturally.

-Well-optimized keywords read well with surrounding text, and if you are someone who is on the inside of the optimizations you will likely be able to identify them easier.
+Well-optimized keywords read well with surrounding text, and if you are on the inside of the optimizations, you will likely be able to identify them easier.

-On the flip side, if there is so much spammy text that it is negatively affecting optimizations on-site, then it may be time to junk some of the content and rewrite it entirely.
+On the flip side, if there is so much spammy text that it negatively impacts the reader’s experience, it may be time to junk some of the content and rewrite it entirely.